open-austin/indigent-defense-stats/README.md

 1. Install libraries.
    - `poetry install`

-### Usage
+## Usage

-**Use --help for command line parameter information.**
+_**Use --help for parameter info.**_

+1. Output of these commands will go to `./data/COUNTY_NAME`
-1. Scrape calendar and case data by JO and day.
+1. Scrape case HTML data through date range.
-   - `poetry run python ./src/scraper`
+   - `poetry run python ./src/scraper -start_date 01/01/1970 -end_date 01/01/1970 -county hays`
-   - _./data/case_html/county/_**odyssey id**_.html_
 1. Parse the case data into JSON files.
-   - `poetry run python ./src/parser.py`
+   - `poetry run python ./src/parser.py -county hays`
-   - _./data/case_json/county/_**odyssey id**_.json_
 1. Print some stats from the JSON.
-   - `poetry run python ./src/print_stats.py`
+   - `poetry run python ./src/print_stats.py -county hays`

-## Implementation Details

-- The session must visit the main page in order to access the calendar search page.
-To visit a case page, you must have visited a results page containing it.
-- hidden values are grabbed from the calendar page, NodeID and NodeDesc are grabbed from the main page location field.

-## Writing to s3 bucket
+## Info on other files

-The command `poetry run python src/combine_parsed.py` will run a script to combine html files into a .json in an s3 bucket.
+- The command `poetry run python src/combine_parsed.py` will run a script to combine html files into a .json in an s3 bucket.
-Currently this is running daily on a shell script, on only 1000 files as an example to see schema for Athena.

-# texas_county_data.csv

-- We are storing portal pages and relevant metadata here.
-For post-2017 pages, please use the direct url to the search page as the portal link, for example: `https://jpodysseyportal.harriscountytx.gov/OdysseyPortalJP/Home/Dashboard/26`
+- `texas_county_data.csv` - We are storing portal pages and relevant metadata here.
+For post-2017 pages, please use the direct url to the search page as the portal link, for example: https://jpodysseyportal.harriscountytx.gov/OdysseyPortalJP/Home/Dashboard/26 version is the number used as the copywright year on the main page.

-# /resources/minimum_scraper_examples

-Educational resource to understand the flow for scraping each site.
+- `/resources/minimum_scraper_examples` - Educational resource to understand the flow for scraping each site.